chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

   Downgrading the number of instance_count for the backend nodes will result in data loss.
 We do not recommend downgrading the backend nodes.
 {{< /warning >}}

-## Delete single node In AWS Deployment post deployment
+## Remove Single Node From Cluster on AWS Deployment

 {{< warning >}}